 Things did not work out for the Potters, and a just a few months after their Reno divorce in the summer of 1945, Julia married Air Force pilot Lt.
 Charles H. Thieriot, Jr. in September.
 This ceremony was, understandably, less elaborate and took place in the 81st Street mansion “in the presence of immediate relatives.”

 The following year William Kingsland Macy was elected to the New York State Senate.
 He would remain a force in Republic politics until 1951; his first defeat for reelection coming in 1950.
 When Macy stepped down from the political spotlight, he and Julia left East 81st Street as well.

 In 1951 the mansion was converted to apartments.
 The central entrance was removed and converted to a window.
 It was an understandable and unsuccessful attempt to disguise the alteration.
-In 1976 designer Ward Bennett was commissioned to re-do the interiors in his contemporary, distinct style.
-The 1907 details were stripped out and the apartments were given his starkly sleek signature.
+In 1976 designer Ward Bennett was commissioned to re-do the interiors of one apartment in his contemporary, distinct style.
+The 1907 details were stripped out and the apartment was given his starkly sleek signature.

 Despite the lost doorway and the replacement windows, the elegant Beaux Arts townhouse looks from the street much as it did when Seymour and Ada Strauss gave an unexceptional brownstone a most exceptional make-over in 1907.